DTADMI/gamehub-app/README.md

 What it does (high level):

 - Runs lint, unit/integration tests, and a Playwright E2E smoke suite.
-- Builds the Docker image once, saves it as an artifact, and fan‑out pushes to:
+- Builds the Docker image once, saves it as an artifact, and pushes to registries:
-  - Docker Hub (optional; gated by `DOCKERHUB_USERNAME` + `DOCKERHUB_TOKEN`).
+  - Primary: Google Artifact Registry (AR) in your GCP project.
-  - Artifact Registry in GCP (if GCP auth is available).
+  - Optional mirror: Docker Hub, but only when AR is not available OR if the AR push/deploy step fails (fallback mirror).
-- Deploys to Cloud Run (frontend service) on pushes to `main` or manual dispatch.
+- Deploys to Cloud Run (frontend service) on pushes to `main` or manual dispatch (deploys from AR only).

 Environment and gating: